-PROBLEM POSSIBLE CAUSES CHECKS/SOLUTIONS Oven inoperative and no display No 120-volt power to microwave If roof air works, check breakers in converter 2 If roof air is inoperative, troubleshoot 120-volt system to coach =UKUI5 Oven may not be plugged in (Check in cabinet next to oven) Display is lit but oven does not heat food.
-Oven may be broken May need to replace Sparks or arcing occurs when microwave is turned on Metal object in microwave Check for metal or foil objects inside microwave
+POSSIBLE CAUSES CHECKS/SOLUTIONS No 120-volt power to microwave If roof air works, check breakers in converter.
+2 If roof air is inoperative, troubleshoot 120-volt system to coach Oven may not be plugged in.
+(Check in cabinet next to oven).
+Oven may be broken Call Traveler's Assistance to arrange for repair Metal object in microwave Check for metal or foil objects inside microwave No 120-volt power to microwave Oven may be broken